Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Problem formulated

 where stage cost $L_{i}(x,u)$ is also piecewise continuously differentiable functions. $x_f$ denotes the terminal state and $\psi(x(t_f))$ is the terminal cost.

 We make the following assumptions: \begin{enumerate} \item There is no jump behavior of the state, i.e.,

-where $\mathcal{AC}$ denotes absolute continuous function. \item At each region, the system is controllable. \item No Zeno behavior exists at the switching interface. \item The optimal optimal controller has bounded variations. \end{enumerate}
+where $\mathcal{AC}$ denotes absolute continuous function. \item At each region, the system is controllable. \item No Zeno behavior exists at the switching interface. \item The optimal controller has bounded variations. \end{enumerate}

-Solving this problem is NP-hard especially when there are multiple regions.
+Solving this problem is of significant difficulty especially when there are multiple regions.
 What's worse, the nonlinear switching interface will make this problem harder to solve.
 For example, in Fig. \ref{fig:scenario}, there are four regions and each region has different system dynamics.
 Assuming an agent is going from $x_0$ at Region 1 to a target state $x_f$ at Region 3, the system can go through the trajectory $1\rightarrow 2 \rightarrow 3$.
 It can also go from the trajectory of $1\rightarrow4\rightarrow3$.
 It may also travel through $1\rightarrow 2 \rightarrow 1 \cdots \rightarrow 3$.
 This model implies the combinatorial explosion of hybrid systems.
 Without prior knowledge of how many switches will happen and what region it will go through, solving this problem is an NP-hard problem.

-Thus, in this article, we use the reinforcement learning method to solve this problem, which is a sampling-based method and does not rely on prior knowledge of the system model and the switching interface.
+Thus, in this article, we use the reinforcement learning method to solve this problem, which is a sampling-based method and does not rely on prior knowledge of the system model.
 This method combines the high-level graph search and low-level optimal control problem into one step to construct the value function in the state space.
-Since it is based on dynamic programming, assuming the sample efficiency is high enough, we can expect to find an optimal solution.

 Denote the $\mathcal{N}_i$ as the neighborhood region of region $i$.
 The formulated problem \eqref{eqn:realsys} and \eqref{eqn:realJ} can be transformed into the following problem: